Sunitinib

 Headaches

 This treatment may cause headaches.
-If you have headaches, tell your doctor.
-They may give you painkillers to help.
+If you have headaches, tell your doctor, nurse or pharmacist.
+They can give you advice about painkillers that may help.
+Tell them if the headache does not get better, or gets worse.

-Back pain or joint pain
+Back pain or joint and muscle pain

 Some people have back pain or joint pain while having treatment.
 Less commonly, sunitinib can cause muscle pain or cramps.
 Your doctor can prescribe painkillers to help with pain.